 Refunds can be given:

-- directly into your bank account - complete the go card guide to balance transfers and refunds (PDF, 290KB)
+- directly into your Australian bank account - complete the go card guide to balance transfers and refunds form (PDF, 211KB)

 Balance transfer or changes to a different card type